 We see many happy faces when we tell people that as your mortgage broker we can help simplify the paperwork process because we know what lenders are looking for when it comes to assessing an application.

-The paperwork that lenders require can be significant, and it is important to give them not only the correct documentation, but also the full list they require.
+However, the paperwork that lenders require can be significant, and it is important to give them not only the correct documentation, but also the full list they require.
 Sending your home loan application to the lender with missing documents can result in the loan application going back and forth without result or even derail the application altogether.
 Most lenders have document verification teams, whose sole purpose is to ensure that loan documentation is complete before the application is assessed.
 Incomplete applications generally don’t move!

 Lenders assess your application by evaluating the risk involved with repaying the loan.
 While requirements vary from lender to lender, here is some of the key criteria commonly used to assess the risk of a client.

 Lenders want to know how much you earn as well as how stable these earnings are.
 They are interested in whether your employment is continuous and consistent.
 Bank statements,payslips, group certificates or tax returns are among the documents required to give evidence of income.

 To determine your financial situation, lenders want to see proof of your assets and liabilities,including savings, shareholdings and motor vehicles.
 Lenders often differ in their requirements, but as your mortgage broker we can advise you of the specific paperwork required.
 Some lenders, for example, ask for documentation relating to insurances and personal cover to see whether your assets are protected.